Echoes of Empire

 Day 2: Carthage.
 Spend the morning immersing yourself in the ancient and bloody history of Carthage, steeped in former grandeur and beauty.
 In the afternoon we return to Tunis to visit the superb Bardo museum with its extensive collection of Punic, Hellenistic, Roman and Christian treasures and largest collection of mosaics in the world.
 (B, L, D).

-Day 6: Dougga.
-Spend the day at the breath-taking ruins of Dougga, one of the most well-known, well preserved and enthralling Roman archaeological sites in Africa.
+Day 7: Dougga.
+Driving through a stunning landscape we journey to the breath-taking ruins of Dougga, one of the most well-known, well preserved and enthralling Roman archaeological sites in Africa.
 The UNESCO World Heritage Site sits proudly on a hillside, offering spectacular views, enticing visitors to enter its baths, villas and amphitheatres.
 Here we enjoy exploring the incredible network of ancient streets and alleyways.
+(B, L, D).
+Hotel in Dougga - 1 night.
 (B, L, D).

 Recommended Reading List